datagravity-ai/diagnostics/README.md

 ## Large Deployment Handling

-The diagnostic script includes intelligent handling for large deployments with many pods or containers:
+The diagnostic script includes intelligent handling for large Kubernetes deployments with many pods:

 ### Automatic Detection

-When the script detects more than 50 pods or containers, it will:
+When the script detects more than 50 pods, it will:

 1. **Warn the user** about the large deployment
 2. **Explain the risks** (long collection time, large files, resource usage)